dsoto/WP19/outline.md

 - least cost electrification needs data to support its assumptions
     - these establish a range of diesel operating costs to use in future least-cost studies
-    - geospatial least cost studies show continuing diesel use as a significant part of the mix (ADB_AUEAII)
+    - geospatial least cost studies show continuing diesel use as a significant part of the mix [@ADB_AUEAII]
-    - least cost assumptions are sensitive to operating costs (ADB_AUEAII)
+    - least cost assumptions are sensitive to operating costs [@ADB_AUEAII]
-    - A diesel microgrid in Nicaragua runs at well below the generator rating (Casillas_EP)
+    - A diesel microgrid in Nicaragua runs at well below the generator rating [@Casillas_EP]
-    - Indonesia diesel plant electricity production flattening out (ESDM)
+    - Indonesia diesel plant electricity production flattening out [@ESDM]
-    - In the case of PV, oversizing leads to higher costs (Louie_ESD, Lee)
+    - In the case of PV, oversizing leads to higher costs [@Louie_ESD]
-    - Grids in Haiti show oversized grids infrequently operated (Schnitzer_Thesis)
+    - Grids in Haiti show oversized grids infrequently operated [@Schnitzer_Thesis]
-    - evidence shows that tariffs are below operating costs in Haiti and that few if any grids are operating (Schnitzer_Thesis)
+    - evidence shows that tariffs are below operating costs in Haiti and that few if any grids are operating [@Schnitzer_Thesis]
     - This study adds to the literature by gathering minute-resolution load data

 <!-- p4: results -->